Authority Cited: [Jonson] Johnson, Ben

 BKG Bio-tweet: Well educated; apprentice mason; author of celebrated plays, masques, still-read poems; “h” in 1640 Grammar, Abbey inscrip.

-Categories (list of works cited – preliminary) One volume of Ben.
+Categories (list of works cited – preliminary) [BKG Note: about 240 B. Johnson [Jonson] cites in 1755 Dict. vol. 1 and about 300 cites in Dict. vol. 2.
+11 B. Johnson cites were identified as added in the 1773 Dict., indicated in bold italic below.
+One volume of Ben.
 Jonson's works was issued in 1616, and a second, posthumous volume, The vvorkes of Beniamin Ionson. was issued in 1640, London : Printed by John Beale, James Dawson, Bernard Alsop and Thomas Fawcet for Richard Meighen and Thomas Walkley).
-A one volume 1692 edition of the Works was issued.
-(The works of Ben Jonson, which were formerly printed in two volumes, are now reprinted in one.
-To which is added a comedy, called The nevv inn· With additions never before published, London, 1692, Printed by Thomas Hodgkin, for H. Herringman, E. Brewster, et al.) Because SJ quotes from "Ben.
-Johnson's New-Inn," his use of the one volume 1692 edition or the edition issued in 1716, London, Printed for J. Walthoe, M. Wotton. . .
-J. Tonson, and W. Innys, 1716.
-6 volumes, is more likely (see New Inn and Tavern Academy below).
-[BKG Note: Greene in Samuel Johnson's Library, an Annotated Guide, opines that the five Johnson volumes of lot 123 of the SJ Library Sale catalogue are from the seven volume 1756 Whalley edition, but these could as well be from the six volume 1716 edition.
-There are about 240 B. Johnson [Jonson] cites in 1755 Dict. vol. 1 and about 300 cites in Dict. vol. 2]
+A one volume 1692 edition of the Works was issued, but may not contain Under-woods.
+Because SJ quotes from "Ben.
+Johnson's New-Inn," and Under-woods his use of the the edition issued in 1716: The works of Ben.
+Johnson.
+In six volumes.
+Adorn'd with cuts, 1716, London: Printed for J. Walthoe, M. Wotton, J. Nicholson, J. Sprint, G. Conyers, B. Tooke, D. Midwinter, T. Ballard, B. Cowse, J. Tonson, and W. Innys, is likely (see New Inn and Tavern Academy below).
+The sampled quotes appear in volumes 1, 3, 5, and 6.
+Greene in Samuel Johnson's Library, an Annotated Guide, opines that the five Johnson volumes of lot 123 5. vols. of Ben Johnson's works, &c. of the Sale Catalogue of Samuel Johnson's Library, A Facsimile Edition, Fleeman, ed., are from the seven volume 1756 Whalley edition, but these could as well be from the six volume 1716 edition.
+The 1756 set could not have been used in the 1755 Dict.
+Prof. Beth Young, U. of Central Florida, points out, June 2024, that the OED says the word "congrument" is "An error in Johnson founded on a misprint for congruent in an ed. of Ben Jonson" and that this misprint is in the 1716, but not the 1756 edition.]

 - Discoveries; Timber or Discoveries, Made Upon Men and Matter: As they have flowed out of his Daily Readings; or had their refluxe to his peculiar reading of the times, by Ben.
-Iohnson, London, (1741); starts at image 410 of 435 in second vol. of the posthumous The vvorkes of Beniamin Ionson.
+Iohnson, 1741, London, starts at image 410 of 435 in second vol. of the posthumous The vvorkes of Beniamin Ionson.
 1640, London.
-A 1692 edition of the Works was issued (Discoveries starts at image 338 of 366), and is a possible source of the Dict. quotations (see above). per Yale Vol. 18, p.
+A 1692 edition of the Works was issued (Discoveries starts at image 338 of 366), and is a possible source of the Dict. quotations (see above).
+Per Yale Vol. 18, p.
 310, SJ quotes from this work in the Dict.
 "Grammar of the English Tongue."
-Also quoted in the word list: art; brief; coagmentation; glut; herborough;
+Also quoted in the word list: art; brief; coagmentation; glut; herborough; [1716 vol. 6]